 “My father was also taken into custody and arrested at Atılım newspaper in 2013.
 He was under arrest for six months, while the cases were proceeding.
 At this time he was the spokesperson for the Platform for Solidarity with Arrested Journalists.
 I passed my high school years helping my father list the names of the imprisoned journalists.”

 The present situation for the Abay family is this: The mother is unemployed, the father is a refugee, and Denizcan dreams to open a cafe after four years of journalism.
-In his own words: “it is still in the stage of intention”.
-But his real intention is to return to journalism as soon as “the state of things change.”
+In her own words: “it is still in the stage of intention”.
+But her real intention is to return to journalism as soon as “the state of things change.”